san1718/mc06_WeatherDashboard/README.md

 This will help the user get information and plan their trip accordingly.

 ## Features
+* Be able to search for a destination
+* Get the weather from the desired destination
 ## Technologies Used
 1. HTML
 2. CSS